StackVista/stackstate-docs/configure/logging/enable-logging-functions.md

 1. Click on a component to open the component details.
 2. Click on **...** and select **Show JSON**.
-3. Find the section for ...
+3. Find the section for "checks"
-4. Copy the value from the field `id`.
+4. Find the check function you want to set the logging level for and copy the value from the field `id`.

 ![Show JSON](/.gitbook/assets/v41_show-json.png)